-- Whisk in sugar, expresso powder, vanilla, and eggs.
+- Whisk in sugar, coffee powder, vanilla, and eggs.

-- Stir until just combined, but do not overmix.
+- Stir until just combined.
+Do not overmix.

-- Pour into prepared pan and bake until a toothpick inserted in the center comes out slightly wet, 30-35 minutes(if you bake it in a metal pan, otherwise increase the time with 5 minutes and keep an eye on it).
+- Pour into prepared pan and bake until a toothpick inserted in the center comes out slightly wet, 30-35 minutes.

 - Transfer to a wire rack and cool completely.